-https://theintercept.com/2019/08/06/business-group-spending-on-lobbying-in-washington-is-at-least-double-whats-publicly-Reported/.

-and belongs to the Chamber of Commerce and to the Business Roundtable ("BRT"), which altogether spent \$207,814,400 on federal
+$^{1\} https://the intercept.com/2019/08/06/business-group-spending-on-lobbying-in-washington-is-at-least-double-whats-publicly-Reported/.$ and belongs to the Chamber of Commerce and to the Business Roundtable ("BRT"), which altogether spent \$207,814,400 on federal lobbying for 2019 and 2020.

 Shareholders are concerned that AAL's lack of lobbying disclosure presents reputational risks when its lobbying contradicts company public positions or takes controversial positions.
-For example, AAL's lobbying against limiting baggage and ticket change fees has attracted scrutiny.2 AAL has publicly committed to a carbon emissions reduction target, yet IATA has lobbied to weaken carbon reduction regulations for international aviation.
-While AAL believes in addressing climate change, the Chamber and BRT have lobbied against passage of landmark climate legislation.
-And AAL has spoken out against state voter restrictions, yet the Chamber lobbied against the For the People Act.5
+For example, AAL's lobbying against limiting baggage and ticket change fees has attracted scrutiny.2 AAL has publicly committed to a carbon emissions reduction target, yet IATA has lobbied to weaken carbon reduction regulations for international aviation.3 While AAL believes in addressing climate change, the Chamber and BRT have lobbied against passage of landmark climate legislation.4 And AAL has spoken out against state voter restrictions, yet the Chamber lobbied against the For the People Act.5